 Saving the planet

-The interior of the BMW i3 looks nowhere near that of a normal BMW.
+The interior of the BMW i3 looks nowhere near that of a typical BMW.
 The only thing familiar is the iDrive system (= navigation / media system), which is accessible and works just fine.
 The rest seems to come from the mind of a creative designer; straight lines play with round shapes and are made from sustainable tree and cow-hugging materials like eucalyptus wood with open pores and olive leaf extracts.
 Other materials are sourced from recycling, and according to BMW, replanted again.
 Saving the planet is the credo.

 The seats look thin but do provide excellent support.
 It all feels spatial in this BMW space car.

 The speedometers can be admired on a digital screen where you can also switch to other data like a rearview camera and the battery life.
 The infotainment system in the center of the dashboard keeps you informed about your driving range, where to find charging stations and is your personal public transport agent.
-There even is an app for your Smartphone which will give the above information but also can preheat the BMW (how environmentally friendly!)
-Or startle passers-by in sounding the horn from a distance (how naughty!)
+There even is an app for your Smartphone that will give the above information but also can preheat the BMW (how environmentally friendly!)
+Or startle passers-by by sounding the horn from a distance (how naughty!)

 There are no B-pillars (the styles between the front and rear doors), and these doors open in opposite direction to make it easier for passengers to get into the car.
-The space for rear seat passengers is reasonable, however, you will find your legs sitting higher than normal because of the batteries which can be found underneath the car floor.
+The space for rear seat passengers is reasonable.
+However, you will find your legs sitting higher than normal because of the batteries which can be found underneath the car floor.
 This can also be noticed in the trunk: it is long but not too deep and gives you 200 liters of storage space.
 With the backseats folded forward, the space increases to 1100 liters, but don’t bring any belongings that are too high, they won’t fit.

 Sound of Silence

-Behind the wheel you also find the gearlever which is normally situated between the two front seats.
-This lever can be used to turn the engine on and off and can switch between Drive, Reverse and Park.
+Behind the wheel, you also find the gearlever which is normally situated between the two front seats.
+This lever can be used to turn the engine on and off and can switch between Drive, Reverse, and Park.

-Press the start button and you will hear, instead of a growling engine, a decent ‘ping’ and nothing more.
+Press the start button, and you will hear, instead of a growling engine, a decent ‘ping’ and nothing more.

 Green, greener, greenest

 Warp speedThe sprint from 0 to 37 mph (60 km) goes in 3.7 seconds and that is really fast.
 Therefore, traffic light sprints are huge fun because they almost always result in a win.
-The sprint from zero to 62 mph (100 km) is reached in 7.2 seconds and that’s MINI Cooper S speed.
-Not bad actually, but the limit is set on 93 mph (150 km p/h) whilst with this kind of speed, the battery will also run out at warp speed.
+The sprint from zero to 62 mph (100 km) is reached in 7.2 seconds, and that’s MINI Cooper S speed.
+Not bad, actually, but the limit is set on 93 mph (150 km p/h), whilst with this kind of speed, the battery will also run out at warp speed.

 Since the BMW i3 is an electric car, the full amount of power is immediately at your service.

-With the same warp speed the car will stop again because a slight breeze of your right foot on the brake is sufficient enough to stop the i3.
-Better still, by just releasing the accelerator the BMW significantly slows down in order to charge the batteries.
-And this is fun because with a little bit of practice, you do not even have to brake at all by just letting go of the throttle in order to come to a standstill.
+With the same warp speed, the car will stop again because a slight breeze of your right foot on the brake is sufficient enough to stop the i3.
+Better still, by just releasing the accelerator, the BMW significantly slows down in order to charge the batteries.
+And this is fun because, with a little bit of practice, you do not even have to brake at all by just letting go of the throttle in order to come to a standstill.

 Charging logisticsThis might result in finding a station which is located further from your destination and therefore cause you to walk further as well.
-However, when you find a station the charging is simple: plug one end of the cable in the i3 and the other end in the charging station.
-Swipe the BMW Charge Now pass along a circle on the station and the BMW is ready to charge.
+However, when you find a station, the charging is simple: plug one end of the cable in the i3 and the other end in the charging station.
+Swipe the BMW Charge Now, pass along a circle on the station, and the BMW is ready to charge.
 You don’t have to be afraid that the cable will be torn out by jokers because the cable will lock itself.
 It will take approximately three hours to get the battery fully charged.
-BMW also provides its own home charging system that allows you to charge your car from home and there also is a quick charge system available which allows the battery to charge to 80% in 30 minutes.
+BMW also provides its own home charging system that allows you to charge your car from home, and there also is a quick charge system available which allows the battery to charge to 80% in 30 minutes.